baptisteArno/typebot.io/apps/docs/docs/self-hosting/guides/vercel.md

 You may want to [disable the Github actions](https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow) as they are most likely not relevant to your use of Typebot.
 This can be done.

+## Reduce function maxDuration (Hobby plan only)

+If you deploy on a Vercel Hobby plan, you will need to reduce the `maxDuration` timeout options in `apps/viewer/vercel.json` and set it to `10`

 ### Deploy the builder

 1. Create a new Vercel project and import the forked repo